 You are hereby notified that an election for an ARRL Section Communications Manager for the next two-year term of office is about to be held in each of these Sections in accordance with the provisions of the By-Laws.
 The elections will take place in the different Sections immediately after the closing date for receipt of nominating petitions as given opposite the different Sections.
-The Ballots mailed from Headquarters will list in alphabetical sequence the names of all slighble candidates nominated for the position by ARRL full members residing in the Sections named are hereby care to nominating petitions.
-Nominating petitions from the Sections named are hereby Selected.
-Five or more ARRL full members residing in any Selection Assession Manager.
-The following form for nomination is suggested: (Place and date) Communications Manager.
-(Place and date)
+The Ballots mailed from Headquarters will list in alphabetical sequence the names of all eligible candidates nominated for the position by ARRL full members residing in the Sections named are hereby solicited.
+Five or more ARRL full members are hereby solicited.
+Five or more ARRL full members are hereby solicited.
+Five or more ARRL full members are hereby solicited.
+Five or more ARRL full members are hereby solicited.
+Five or more ARRL full members are hereby solicited.
+Five or more ARRL full members are hereby solicited.
+Five or more ARRL full members are hereby for mination is suggested: (Flace and date)